The System Design Courses

 How to Store Documents?

-For an document, we need to store the document metadata and the document content.
+For a document, we need to store both the document metadata and the document content.

 Document Metadata